Webster’s New English Dictionary online

 - to have or suffer (a specified kind of death)

 What happened to the singular of dice?
 Even Webster’s occasionally leaves out an obvious definition.

 Eat.
 Even one meal a day to nourish my body and fuel my mind to stay alive and alert.
 I cannot eat hearty meals of rich tasty foods any longer.
-Once upon a time my tongue boasted the umami fifth flavor capability using rare taste buds that gave me the title of “celebrity chef”;to friends and family.
-The Japanese describe it as a “subtle savory” and there’s debate among biologists over whether everyone participates in the subtle delicate flavors or not.
+Once upon a time my tongue boasted the umami fifth flavor capability using rare taste buds that gave me the title of “celebrity chef” to friends and family.
+The Japanese describe it as a “subtle savory” and there’s debate among biologists over whether everyone genetically participates in the subtle delicate flavors.
 These days mostly soup – matzoh ball specifically – gets past my lips and all those inactive taste buds to settle in my stomach.
 My entire digestive system breaks down and becomes my canary in the coal mine of this body I so love and hate at once.